MRC-Epid-it24/deployment/instances/example/README.md

 to the internal IP address of the short URL service
 - (Optional) If using Twilio for SMS notifications, fill out the Twilio account details in `twilio`
+- (Optional) Adjust `intake24.security.urlAuthTokenLength` according to the necessary Security requirements.
+By default system reverts to 9 if not set.

 Edit `instances/(instance name)/api-server/nginx` and
 `instances/(instance name)/api-server/nginx.json` and update the server name.